 The module will involve a formative assessment and a summative assessment

-The formative assessment (20% of total mark) will be based on group work and will involve each student working in a group on a policy topic in a specific health system context.
-The assessment is designed to appraise how well the students can: 1) identify the key factors that have shaped health policy and system development; 2) critically analyse the implications for particular aspect of health (to be specified by the tutor); 3) detail and appraise potential policy options that could address the health system issue.
+The formative assessment (20% of total mark) will be based on group work and will involve each student working in a group on a policy topic in a specific public health system context.
+The assessment is designed to appraise how well the students can: 1) identify the key factors that have shaped policy and public system development; 2) critically analyse the implications for particular aspect of public health (to be specified by the tutor); 3) detail and appraise potential policy options that could address the public health system issue.

-The summative assessment (80% of total mark) will be an essay (2500 words) which provides students with an opportunity to demonstrate that they can identify issues facing a health system in a particular national or local context, critically evaluate policy options to address health system issues and explain ways in which health systems may be changed and improved through different policy measures.
+The summative assessment (80% of total mark) will be an essay (2500 words) which provides students with an opportunity to demonstrate that they can identify issues facing a public health system in a particular national or local context, critically evaluate policy options to address public health system issues and explain ways in which health systems may be changed and improved through different policy measures.